B-Artech/Statistical-Arbitrage/README.md

 Opening long when spread is undervalued and showing reversal signals.
 Opening short when spread is overvalued and showing reversal signals.
 Ensuring that trades are only opened if there is no existing open position for the pair.
-Save trade details for tracing and risk management.
+Save trade details for tracking and risk management.

 ## Stage four - Risk Monitor